Change your habits

 Consume less meat but of better quality.
 If you avoid meat from intensive farms and choose meat produced according to high welfare standards, you will already have done a lot.
 Increase your consumption of pulses and vegetables too.
+Substitute meat with tasty seasonal foods and you won’t miss it much.

 Choose different species and breeds.
 Europeans consume mainly pig and poultry; the US chooses beef and the East poultry… If consumer demand concentrates on the same species, only intensive methods of production will do.
 Making varied choices helps take the pressure off certain types of animals.